BLT: United States

 In 1963, pop art sculptor Claes Oldenburg created Giant BLT, a soft sculpture representing the sandwich, now in the collection of the Whitney Museum of American Art.
 It measures 32 × 39 in and uses vinyl, kapok and wood, painted in acrylic.
 Every time it is moved, it must be restacked, which means it varies between exhibits.
 The artist has said that he has not set it up personally since its creation in 1963.

 In 2003, Michele Anna Jordan set a record for the world's largest BLT, which measured 108 ft in length.
 It was prepared at a 2003 tomato festival in Sonoma County, California and had an area of 14,976 sqin.
 In 2008, Marie Ganister and Glenda Castelli created a 146 ft BLT – a sandwich originally planned with Jordan.
 The record was broken again by the Iron Barley restaurant in St. Louis, Missouri, with a BLT measuring 179 ft, and is currently held by Bentley Dining Services for their 2009 attempt, measuring 209 ft 1 in.

 United Kingdom

 In 2004, the New Statesman reported that the sandwich chosen by a politician as his "favourite" is loaded with political symbolism.
 For example, it suggested that a chicken tikka sandwich would be a "gentle nod to an imperial past and a firm statement of a multicultural present and future".
-The article went on to explain that the then Leader of the Opposition William Hague had accused the then Prime Minister Tony Blair of being a hypocrite with regards to food, telling one portion of society that his favourite meal was fish and chips and another that it was a fresh fettuccine dish.
+The article went on to explain that the then Leader of the Opposition William Hague had accused the then Prime Minister Tony Blair of being a hypocrite with regard to food, telling one portion of society that his favourite meal was fish and chips and another that it was a fresh fettuccine dish.
 The conclusion of the article was that Blair chose the BLT as his favourite sandwich, which appeals to all classes.